Arity Privacy Statement

 How We Transfer Information We Collect Internationally

 Personal data collected by Arity may be stored or processed in the United States or in any other country where Arity or its corporate affiliates or third-party service providers maintain facilities.
-European Union (EU) data subjects who provide personal data to Arity consent to the processing and transfer of that data to the United States and around the world.
+European Union (EU) data subjects who provide personal data to Arity acknowledge that their personal data shall be processed and transferred to the United States and around the world based on the data subject’s consent or for Arity’s legitimate interests in providing and supporting the services.
 Arity may execute agreements with third parties for the transfer of personal data outside of the EU using European Commission-approved Standard Contract Clauses and/or employ additional appropriate safeguards.

 EU-U.S. and Swiss-U.S. Privacy Shield